QuivrHQ/quivr/docs/docs/backend/brains/brains.md

 If you have not chosen a brain, you can assume that any documentation you upload will be added to the default brain.

 **Note: If you are having problems with the chat functionality, try selecting a brain from the menu.
 The default brain is not always selected automatically and you will need a brain selected to use the chat functionality.**

+## Using Resend API

+We have integrated [Resend](https://resend.com/docs/introduction), an email API for developers, in our application to handle sharing brains with an email invitation.

+Two environment variables have been introduced to handle this integration:

+- RESEND_API_KEY: This is the unique API key provided by Resend for our application.
+It allows us to communicate with the Resend platform in a secure way.

+- RESEND_EMAIL_ADDRESS: This is the email address we use as the sender address when sending emails through Resend.

+After fetching our Resend API key and email address from environment variables, we use it to send an email via resend.Emails.send method.